ibm-cloud-docs/dl/order-connect.md

       **Important**:

       * Configure the same BGP MD5 authentication key on both your Edge router and the IBM cross-connect router (XCR).
-The shared authentication key on the IBM device must be stored in your HPCS or Key Protect instance and shared with the Direct Link service.
+The shared authentication key on the IBM device must be stored in your HPCS, or Key Protect instance and shared with the Direct Link service.
 For more information, see [Setting up BGP Message Digest 5 (MD5) authentication keys](/docs/dl?topic=dl-dl-md5).
       * You can achieve hitless key refresh if the keys are updated on both your Edge router and on the IBM cross-connect router (XCR) within 90 seconds.
 As a pre-condition, you must configure the BGP hold time on your router to a minimum of 90 seconds.
 All Direct Link routers have a 90-second configuration by default.
 Either side can initiate the key refresh, but both sides must refresh within the configured BGP hold time to avoid traffic disruption.
       * If a BGP peering session was established and you enable BGP MD5 authentication (or change the authentication key to a different value), BGP sessions are reestablished, which causes BGP session downtime and network disruption until the BGP peer device is configured with the same change.

       Complete the following information:

-      * For the keystore, select either **Hyper Protect Crypto Services** or **Key Protect**.
+      * For the keystore, select either **Hyper Protect Crypto Services**, **Secrets Manager**, or **Key Protect**.
       * Select an authentication keystore instance.
       * Select an authentication key.